Ph.D. Sociology, Baylor University, expected May 2022

 B.S.
-Professional Writing,(Minor in Sociology and International Relations), Taylor University
+Professional Writing (Minors in Sociology and International Relations), Taylor University, May 2017

-Upon completion of this program, she hopes to begin a tenure-track lecturer or liberal arts professor position, where she can teach and partner with students on their journey of better understanding the world we live in and how it affects their roles in society.
+Upon completion of this program, she hopes to begin a tenure-track assistant faculty position, where she can partner with students on their journey of better understanding the world we live in and how it affects their roles in society.

 Hannah Evan's Full Curriculum Vitae.